hayorov/helm-gcs/README.md

 # helm-gcs

-This is a Helm plugin that allows to use Google Cloud Storage as a (private) Helm repository.
+`helm-gcs` is a [helm](https://github.com/kubernetes/helm) plugin that allows you to manage private helm repositories on Google Cloud Storage.

 ## Usage